 Behavioral Segmentation Campaigns

-Behavioral segmentation campaigns tailor emails based on how customers browse, buy, or interact with your brand.
+Behavioral segmentation campaigns rely on user behavior tracking to tailor emails based on how customers browse, buy, or interact with your brand.
 By targeting users with highly relevant messages, these campaigns boost engagement, increase conversions, and create more personalized experiences across every stage of the customer journey.

 Here’s a fantastic example of that by Netflix: